giurigaud/giurigaud/README.md

 graduated in chemistry at UFBA.

-Currently learning how to become a developer with the support of @cubos-academy.
+Currently learning how to become a developer with the support of @cubos-academy

 learning:
 SQL, HTML 5, CSS, JS.